Project 2

 Part A

-[30] Write a module shrinkArray that takes an array of ints and returns an array of ints.
+[30] Write a method shrinkArray that takes an array of ints and returns an array of ints.

-In the module, count how many elements of the array are nonzero, make a new array of that size,
+In the method, count how many elements of the array are nonzero, make a new array of that size,

 copy over the non-zero elements, and return that array, so given {0,2,0,4,0,0,8,9}